|

 SEASONS

-Summer: Namaqualand is hot and
+Summer: Namaqualand is hot

-dry with an average of 86°F (30°C) during
+and dry with an average of 86°F (30°C)

-the mid-summer months of December to February.
+during the mid-summer months of December to

 Winter: in the winter the north-westerly

-wind brings rain which may fall between May and
+wind brings rain which may fall between May

-and August where temperatures can drop below 40°F
+July and August where temperatures can drop

-(5°C).
+below 40°F (5°C).

-Days are often clear and bright but the wind can
+Days are often clear and bright but the wind

-be very chilly.
+can be very chilly.

-Spring: the spring flowers emerge
+Spring: the spring flowers

-late August is a good bet.
+will peak, although late August is a good bet.

 NAMAQUALAND